 - Tax information

 If you do not provide your trustee with any of these, you could be denied an automatic discharge.

-A creditor protests against your discharge – While this does not occur very often, it still happens.
+While this does not occur very often, it still happens.
 If you receive a notice of opposition to discharge from one of your creditors, you may have to settle matters in court.
-For whatever reason, some creditors may have a problem with you being discharged from bankruptcy and will make it difficult for you to resolve the situation.
+For whatever reason, some creditors may have a problem with you being discharged from bankruptcy.
+This, in turn, can make it difficult for you to resolve the situation.

 Once all tasks associated with the bankruptcy process have been completed, the Licensed Insolvency Trustee that was appointed to you when filing for bankruptcy will need to apply to be discharged.
 They will be required to file a formal report with the Office of the Superintendent of Bankruptcy (OSB) and the court.

 Several items will be addressed in the report, including: